soverenio/docs/docs/administration/managing-agents.md

 Ensure the authenticity and integrity of downloaded images by validating their digital signatures.

-For image signing, we utilize [Cosign](https://docs.sigstore.dev/signing/quickstart/).
+We use [Cosign](https://docs.sigstore.dev/signing/quickstart/) for image signing.
 Below is the public key you should employ when verifying the signatures:

 ```shell
 -----BEGIN PUBLIC KEY-----